 As the UK population ages, those with temporary or permanent mobility issues are on the increase, but a lack of mobility doesn’t mean they are also no longer stylish.
-We intend to make Blue Badge Style a ‘Vogue/Michelin-like’ guide for less able people, their friends and their families.
-We aim to make recommendations on style, accessibility and disabled facilities so that ‘As Recommended By Blue Badge Style’ becomes an aspirational goal for any item, organisation or establishment.
-Starting in Europe but we want to go global – so keep sending your recommendations!!
+Blue Badge Style is the ‘Vogue/Michelin-like’ guide for less able people, their friends and their families.
+We and more importantly our readers, make recommendations on style, accessibility and disabled facilities and ‘As Recommended By Blue Badge Style’ is an aspirational goal for any item, organisation or establishment.
+So keep sending your reviews.

 BBS Rating System